CartoDB/cartodb/CONTRIBUTING.md

 3. In this second terminal run `grunt affected_specs`.

-4. You will in the first terminal that a lot of changes build the bundle again.
+4. You will see in the first terminal that a lot of changes build the bundle again.
 That's normal.
-The first step of the point 3. is to copy all needed files, so the `watch` of `grunt dev` triggers.
+The first step of the point 3 is to copy all needed files, so the `watch` of `grunt dev` triggers.
 Don't worry about it.

 5. That's it.
 When you change any Builder Javascript file `grunt dev` will build the application bundle and `grunt affected_specs` will build the specs.